gruntwork-io/cloud-nuke/_docs/rfc/TEMPLATE.md

 # RFC Template

-This is a template you can use for proposing new major features to Terragrunt.
+This is a template you can use for proposing new major features to `cloud-nuke`.
 When creating a new RFC, copy this template and fill in each respective section.

 **STATUS**: In proposal _(This should be updated when you open a PR for the implementation)_